Rosetta Stone – the Approach (3 out of 5)

 - Rosetta Stone is good at teaching vocabulary words, but lacking in the grammar department.
 Grammar and syntax are vital to learning a language thoroughly, and Rosetta Stone has no structure for teaching these important concepts.
 Some grammar will be picked up throughout the program, but it is not taught systematically.

-Rocket Languages - the Drawbacks
+Rocket Languages – the Drawbacks (4 out of 5)

 Rocket Languages' programs are not designed to give you a complete knowledge of a foreign language (no software program can claim that, actually), but it does do an excellent job of quickly equipping you to get around by knowing the basic vocabulary, grammar structures and conversational basics in a foreign language.